 All of this 're-tooling for justice' depends on law schools selecting future academic staff with attributes that go beyond the expected intellectual capacity and technical proficiency and who are responsibly focused on recognising and conveying these multi faceted dimensions of justice and their impacts on poverty.
-Some of these attributes include positive views on the worth of pro bono publico as a professional responsibility, personal track records of pro bono activity, normative as opposed to positivist views92 about the purposes of law, awareness of pedagogical debates concerning competing ethical frameworks (especially, in this Asian century, those derived from Confucian and Daoist traditions) and indeed, genuine respect for diverse cultures, gender exploitation and emotional intelligence as baseline indicators of balanced personalities (Practical step 47).93 Legal, technological, financial, cultural and socio-ethical literacies become core intertwined literacies in producing law graduates who have the orientations, capabilities and ideals to do something that makes a real difference on poverty, inequality and injustice.
+Some of these attributes include positive views on the worth of pro bono publico as a professional responsibility, personal track records of pro bono activity, normative as opposed to positivist views about the purposes of law, awareness of pedagogical debates concerning competing ethical frameworks

-91 Ibid, 1050.
+Ibid, 1050.

-92 Adrian Evans, The Good Lawyer (Cambridge University Press 2014); Douglas O Linder and Nancy Levit, The Good Lawyer: Seeking Quality in the Practice of Law (Oxford University Press 2014); Jeff Giddings, Promoting Justice through Clinical Legal Education (Justice Press 2013); Stolker, n 54 above.
+Adrian Evans, The Good Lawyer (Cambridge University Press 2014); Douglas O Linder and Nancy Levit, The Good Lawyer: Seeking Quality in the Practice of Law (Oxford University Press 2014); Jeff Giddings, Promoting Justice through Clinical Legal Education (Justice Press 2013); Stolker, n 54 above.